eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 An authenticated gateway MUST use the topic filter `command//+/req/#` to subscribe to commands for all devices in whose behalf it acts.

+To subscribe only to commands for a specific device, an authenticated gateway MUST use the topic filter `command//${device-id}/req/#`.

 {{% note title="Deprecation" %}}
 Previous versions of Hono required authenticated gateways to use `command/+/+/req/#` for subscribing to commands.
 This old topic filter is deprecated.
 Gateways MAY still use it until support for it will be removed in a future Hono version.